 The RHCDS Middle School has been designed to meet the unique needs of our pre-adolescent and adolescent students in Grades 6 through 8.
 All classes are fully departmentalized.
 Students leave their homeroom environment for courses such as English, Math, and Science.
 In addition, some classes include “advanced” or accelerated sections to encourage exceptional learning.

 The Middle School day begins at 7:55 a.m. and concludes at 3:15 p.m.
-Classes meet for 50 minutes, providing the optimal amount of time for education in Grades 6 through 8.
+Classes meet for 45 to 50 minutes, providing the optimal amount of time to review homework and introduce new lesson plans.

 Country Day School’s curriculum allows for, and our teachers treasure, the individuality of each student.
 Our curriculum and varied programs address all levels of development of the Middle School student: physical, intellectual, emotional, and moral.

 The goals of the Middle School are to:

 - Establish academic consistency, time management, study skills, and a solid work ethic

 - Prepare students for a rigorous secondary school curriculum